special-force-analytic/special-force-analytic.github.io/README.md

 ![](img/cohort.png)

 ## 3. Geo-Location Analytics
-Geo-location dataset (with coordinates) can be used to understand and discover the data from another perspective, in this case, using the location of the customers.
-This section use dataset purely from the geo0location to plot the distribution of zip codes across the country, states, and cities level.
+`olist_geolocation_dataset` can be used to discover and understand the data from the location perspective, in this case, using the location of the customers.
+This section use dataset purely from the geo-location to plot the distribution of zip codes across the country, states, and cities level.

 Analysis of geo-location by zip codes from country to city level throughout Brazil.
 {% include zip_code_location.html %}